- Open Access

 The AD-HP averaged 350.85 ± 441.85 (n = 47; CI 95 %: 221.11–480.58; range 5–1747; median 156).
 Players were able to improve their ranking position after the sanction (p = 0.0001, Wilcoxon paired test).
 However, the C-HP was lower than AD-HP (201.12 ± 293.96 vs. 350.85 ± 441.85, respectively; p < 0.0001, Wilcoxon paired test).

 Most players (72.34 %) reached their C-HP before the doping sanction, while only 27.65 % got their peak career performance after being suspended (p = 0.01, Chi square test).
 Double players were more likely to reach their C-HP after doping sanction than singles players (37.5 vs. 22.58 %, respectively; p = 0.27, Chi square test).

 The average time to retirement from professional activity of sanctioned players after the doping violation was 35.76 ± 31.03 months (n = 25; CI 95 %: 23.23–48.30; range 0–112).
 Twenty-two players were still active after the sanction.
 Twelve percent (6/47) of sanctioned players did not return to professional tennis competition after the doping offence.

-Summary of statistics of the effect of doping sanctions on male professional tennis players
+Table 2 summarized statistics of the effect of doping sanctions on male professional tennis players.

 Main findings of the present study showed that elite tennis players are less likely to commit a doping offence than low-level players, and that a minority of players suspended from participation in professional tennis due to doping rule violation were able to reach their peak performance after the sanction.